- Partner, Hagens Berman Sobol Shapiro LLP

 - American Inns of Court Pegasus Scholar 2012, study of commercial, media, and privacy law with barristers and judges in the U.K.

-- Membership Chair, Lorna Lockwood American Inn of Court
+- Program Chair, Lorna Lockwood American Inn of Court

 - American Association for Justice